auth0/node-jwks-rsa/examples/hapi-demo/README.md

 # jwks-rsa - Hapi Example

 The `jwks-rsa` library provides a small helper that makes it easy to configure `hapi-auth-jwt2` with the `RS256` algorithm.
-Using `hapiJwt2Key` you can generate a key provider that will provide the right signing certificate to `hapi-auth-jwt2` based on the `kid` in the JWT header.
+Using `hapiJwt2Key` you can generate a key provider that will provide the right signing key to `hapi-auth-jwt2` based on the `kid` in the JWT header.

 ```js
 const Hapi = require('hapi');